-It’s thankfully a rare problem but a horrifying one: an unwitting driver accidentally dumps diesel fuel into their gasoline-powered car, somehow bypassing the differently sized nozzles.
+It’s thankfully a rare problem, but a horrifying one: An unwitting driver accidentally pumps diesel fuel into their gasoline-powered car, somehow bypassing the built-in safety feature where the diesel fuel nozzle won’t fit in the gasoline car’s fuel filler.
 This is disastrous for your engine, so if it happens, here’s what to do next.

-First up!
-A reader whose cousin put diesel into a 2010 Toyota Camry, and drove on it for a few miles before, inevitably, it came to a stop.
+A Jalopnik reader’s cousin put diesel in a (conventional gasoline-powered) 2010 Toyota Camry, and drove on it for a few miles before, inevitably, the car came to a stop.

 The complete email:

 This may not be in your wheelhouse (pun not intended), but how much damage could putting diesel in a gas engine do?
 My cousin accidentally put diesel in his 2010 Camry and drove on it for a couple of miles until the car came to a stop.
 He took it to a mechanic, who was recommended to him by his boss, to get the fuel system flushed.

 Once the system was flushed the mechanic said the car wouldn’t start and did a compression test and saw that one of the cylinders was not at full compression so he told us that there must be a vent valve.
 Now the mechanic is saying the whole engine is trashed and it is better to get a new one.
 So therein lies my question, can an engine be ruined by accidentally putting diesel in it?

 Obviously this is bad, but let’s explain why.